112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Many of them are, even though they are in civilian clothes.
 Reason?
 In most French commands (FIXME the Paris area), enlisted men are permitted to wear civilian clothes when they are on pass or off duty.
 French officers in all commands are permitted to wear civilian clothes when off duty.

 It is also worth remembering that in the 1945 draft, the French had to reject 40% of the men called up as physically unfit for military duty (and the standards used were lower than those used in our army.)
 Why were so many young Frenchmen unfit physically?
 Because they were underfed by the Germans during the occupation.
 Because tuberculosis and other diseases spread, during the four years of German occupation.
-Because of the effects of World War I. (See question 77.)
+Because of the effects of World War I. (See [question § 77](#77).)
 Because the best French youth were killed, wounded, disabled, or taken as slave laborers into Germany.

 <div id="98"><em>98.
 "The French are sloppy-looking soldiers.
 One look at them and you know they're not good fighters."</em></div>